How to Use Google Analytics to Track Performance on Social Media

 Ex, utm_medium=social, utm_medium=email, utm_medium=paid_social

 Campaign lets you track the performance of a specific campaign you’re running.
-You can use this to differentiate from various campaigns you’re running at the same time, new product launches, and more.
+You can use this to differentiate from various campaigns you’re running simultaneously, new product launches, and more.

-Content can be used to help differentiate if you have multiple links using the same URL or the URL to the social post, so you know specifically which post the traffic is coming from.
+Content is used to help differentiate if you have multiple links using the same URL or the URL to the social post, so you know precisely which post the traffic is coming from.

 Ex, utm_content=<instagram_post_URL>, utm_content=homebutton

-Term is normally used for paid search ads and can help you see which keywords a user got to your site from.
-This can also be used for key phrases.
+Term is generally used for paid search ads and can help you see which keywords a user got to your site from.
+Term can also be used for key phrases.

 Ex, utm_term=how_to_write_a_blog

-Building UTMs can seem daunting at first, however, there are tools you can use to assist.
-When posting using Dash Hudson’s scheduler, we’ll automatically add UTMs to your posts, taking the stress out of it.
+Building UTMs can seem daunting at first.
+However, there are tools you can use to assist.
+When posting using Dash Hudson’s scheduler, we’ll automatically add UTMs to your posts, removing stress.

-If you don’t use Dash Hudson, Google Analytics has an easy Campaign URL builder that will help you generate URLs with ease.
+If you don’t use Dash Hudson, Google Analytics has an easy Campaign URL builder that will help you easily generate URLs.

 Benefits of Using UTMs and Best Practices